LeannAlexandra/LeannAlexandra/README.md

 - 👋 Hi, I’m @LeannAlexandra ...
-Proleptic Tech Billionaire goddess of Tech.
-- 👀 I’m interested in becoming a tech billionaire, jk, -> Neural Networks, Workplace Streamlining, Gamification of Learning and Work.
-(I want to use AI for equality and use the humans for living)
+- 👀 I’m interested in becoming a programmer
-- 🌱 I’m currently learning the basics ... of OpenCV Neural Networks & Machine Learning,
+- 🌱 I’m currently learning the basics ... /* of OpenCV Neural Networks & Machine Learning,*/ [edit] in 2023 web development for the first time
 - 💞️ I’m looking to collaborate on ...
-Workplace Automation, Automation and Simplification of data-entry and basically gamification of education and
+Workplace Automation, Automation and Simplification of data-entry.
+Gamification of education is the future.
 - 📫 How to reach me ...<a href="mailto:leannalexandraviolet@gmail.com" target="_blank"> Email Me.</a>

 <!---